Paducah, TX supercell and wedge tornado: April 22, 2010

 The wedge disappeared into the rain after a few minutes, but the radar signature along with the visual inflow motion continuously indicated that a large tornado was likely still in progress.
 We kept watching, hoping that the rain would clear out again and give us another glimpse, but it didn't oblige.
 Rain and hail eventually began to pick up at our location, so we moved east and south to another vantage point north of Paducah.
 The supercell was still a monster at this point, with incredible inflow, blue-green color, and maintaining a strong signature of a large tornado buried in the rain:

-Darkness fell shortly after this, and we decided to end the chase and start heading back to Tulsa.
+Darkness fell shortly after this, and we decided to end the expedition and start heading back to Tulsa.
 We waited cautiously for the main supercell to pass to our north, then began moving northward on Highway 83.
 At that time, a new updraft/meso went up on the southwest flank of the main storm and passed just to our south, dropping tennis ball sized hail on our convoy.
 All of us took several big hits/dents, with Steve suffering a broken windshield.

 We continued on to Tulsa through intermittent light rain, making it back around 2:30AM.
 A big thanks again to Justin for the hospitality, to Greg for the carpooling option, and most of all to the Lord for safety, success and an overall great time.